zhangzhics/CITS5503_Sem2/Labs/Lab9Rekognition.md

 Use boto3 and AWS Comprehend to create a Python script for entity detection and apply the previous 4 texts to test the script.

-Answer this question: describe what entities are in your own words.

 ### Detect keyphrases

 Use boto3 and AWS Comprehend to create a Python script for keyphrase detection and apply the previous 4 texts to test the script.

-Answer this question: Describe what keyphrases are in your own words.

 ### Detect syntaxes

 Use boto3 and AWS Comprehend to create a Python script for syntax detection and apply the previous 4 texts to test the script.

-Answer this question: Describe what syntaxes are in your own words.

 ## AWS Rekognition